chriswendt/ietf/draft-ietf-stir-passport.md

 In today's IP-enabled telecommunications world, there is a growing concern about the ability to trust incoming invitations for communications sessions, including video, voice and messaging.
 As an example, modern telephone networks provide the ability to spoof the telephone number for many legitimate purposes including providing network features and services on the behalf of a legitimate telephone number.
 However, as we have seen, bad actors have taken advantage of this ability for illegitimate and fraudulent purposes meant to trick telephone users to believe they are someone they are not.
 This problem can be extended to many emerging forms of personal communications.

-This document defines a common method for creating and validating a token that cryptographically verifies an originating identity, or more generally a URI representing the originator of personal communications.
+This document defines a common method for creating and validating a token that cryptographically verifies an originating identity, or more generally a URI or application specific identity string representing the originator of personal communications.
 Through extended profiles other information associated with the originating party or the transport of the personal communications can be attached to the token.
 The primary goal of PASSporT is to provide a common framework for signing persona related information in an extensible way.
 A secondary goal is to provide this functionality independent of any specific personal communications signaling call logic, so that creation and verification of persona information can be implemented in a flexible way and can be used in many personal communications applications including end-to-end applications that require different signaling protocol interworking.
 It is anticipated that signaling protocol specific guidance will be provided in other related documents and specifications to specify how to use and transport PASSporT tokens, however this is intentionally out of scope for this document.

 Note: As of the authoring of this document, ietf-stir-rfc4474bis provides details of how to use PASSporT within SIP signaling for the signing and verification of telephone numbers and there is a parallel.